Whitney Houston: I Wanna Dance with Somebody: Box office

-In the United States and Canada, I Wanna Dance With Somebody was released alongside Babylon, and was initially projected to gross $12–15 million from 3,625 theaters over its four-day opening weekend.
-The film made $2 million on its first day, including $750,000 from Thursday night previews.
-It went on to debut to $5.3 million in its opening weekend (and a total of $7.5 million over the four days), finishing third behind Avatar: The Way of Water and Puss in Boots: The Last Wish.
+In the United States and Canada, I Wanna Dance With Somebody was released alongside Babylon, and was initially projected to gross $20–25 million from 3,625 theaters over its four-day opening weekend.
+The film made $1.9 million on its first day.
+It went on to debut to $4.7 million in its opening weekend (and a total of $6.4 million over the four days), finishing third behind Avatar: The Way of Water and Puss in Boots: The Last Wish.
 Deadline cited the threat of a tripledemic surge in COVID-19 and flu cases and the nationwide impact of Winter Storm Elliott as reasons for lower-than-expected theater attendance.
 The film held well in its second weekend, dropping just 16 percent to $3.9 million, finishing in fourth.

 In the United Kingdom, Whitney Houston: I Wanna Dance with Somebody debuted in second place, behind Avatar: The Way of Water.
 The film grossed £3.3 million ($3.9 million) in its opening weekend.
 It held its place of second the following week, grossing £1.3 million for a total of £6.2 million ($7.5 million).